Myanmar Journalism Institute News

 ) on 29 March 2019.

-MJI is a partner of Fojo Media Institute via the project--Southeast Asia Media Training Network (SEAMTN), a regional network of media training organizations.
+* MJI is a partner of Fojo Media Institute the project--the Southeast Asia Media Network (SEAMTN), a regional network of media training organizations.